olafjanssen/olafjanssen.github.io/metalsmith/src/about.md

 ---
 layout: about.html
 title: "About Olaf T.A.
 Janssen"
 description: "My name is Olaf Janssen.
-One of several on this globe, but the only left-handed one with a PhD in nanophysics, an unnatural interest in languages and psychology."
+One of several on this globe, but the only left-handed one with a PhD in nanophysics, an unnatural interest in languages, psychology and things without use."
 ---

 ## What's in my DNA?